-Council formally deliberates on a large array of governance matters during any year as its role in governing the Shire and meeting its statutory obligations.
+Council formally deliberates on a large array of governance matters during any year in its role in governing the Shire and meeting its statutory obligations.
 Councillors also attend various civic functions.
 A few highlights are shown as follows.

-Following consolidation of its 2005 Policy Manual in 2022-23 Council reviewed and updated Policies 4.3 Purchasing, 6.1 Roads and introduced new policies 5.7 Community Memorial and 4.8 Aboriginal Preference.
+Following consolidation of its 2005 Policy Manual in 2022-23 Council reviewed and updated Policies 4.3 Purchasing, 6.1 Roads and introduced new policies 5.7 Community Memorial and 4.8 Aboriginal Regional Price Preference.

-In relation to WALGA's Review of Governance Arrangements, Council was on the view that the current representative model provides an appropriate number and geographic spread of representatives throughout the State and thereby ensures a good divergence of views are represented.
-Amongst other things other models suggested have the potential to centralise power, diminish regional representation and overload work on individuals.
+In relation to WALGA's Review of Governance Arrangements, Council was of the view that the current representative model provides an appropriate number and geographic spread of representatives throughout the State and thereby ensures that a good divergence of views are represented.
+Among other things, other models suggested have the potential to centralise power, diminish regional representation and overload work on individuals.
 Feedback provided to WALGA also indicated that the current processes are working well.

 Council continues to formally advance the case for increased strategic importance of the Carnarvon-Mullewa Road.
-During the year noted the Murchison Roads Sealing Planning & Design Project Update Report which outlined the business case for sealing the City of Greater Geraldton Section.
+During the year it noted the Murchison Roads Sealing Planning & Design Project Update Report, which outlined the business case for sealing the City of Greater Geraldton section.

-Council again supported a request from Shelly Fowler to provide matching funds, up to \$500, to aid in fundraising for a Biggest Morning Tea Cancer fundraising event which again was a huge success.
-Council also agreed to provide a donation of \$500 to support the activities of the Meekatharra School of the Air Parents and Childrens, Association (MSOTA)
+Council again supported a request from Shelly Fowler to provide matching funds, up to \$500, to aid in fundraising for a 'Biggest Morning Tea' Cancer fundraising event, which again was a huge success.
+Council also agreed to provide a donation of \$500 to support the activities of the Meekatharra School of the Air (MSOTA) Parents and Citizens Association.

-In light of possible legislative changes to Fire Management with WA, Council considered how this may potentially affect the operation of Murchison Bush Fire Brigade.
+In light of possible legislative changes to Fire Management within WA, Council considered how this may potentially affect the operation of Murchison Bush Fire Brigade.
 In the first instance Council met with representatives of the Department of Fire and Emergency Services (DFES) to determine possible operational and transitional issues with any possible transfer of management of Bush Fire Brigade responsibilities.
 Council then advised the DFES Commissioner that if there was future legislative change that this should be on the proviso that current operational arrangements on the ground by volunteers do not appreciably alter and that local volunteers are adequately resourced and supported.
+Council representatives also attended a number of civic

-Council representatives also attended a number of civic functions during the year including the Wadjarri SKA ILUA Signing Celebrations in Murchison and at PIA Wadjarri 20-year birthday celebrations.
-There was also a significant councillor and presence at a Roads for Rehydration seminar held in Mt Magnet in March 2023 where amongst other things the Shire President presented the rationale
+Council representatives also attended a number of civic functions during the year including the Wadjarri SKA ILUA Signing Celebration in Murchison and the PIA Wadjarri School 20-year birthday celebration.
+There was also a significant councillor presence at a Roads for Rehydration seminar held in Mt Magnet in March 2023 where, among other things, the Shire President presented the rationale behind Murchison's approach.